oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/podman-manual-steps/README.md

 Refer to [Sample Sharded Database with System Sharding with SNR RAFT enabled deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md) to deploy a sample sharded database with system sharding with SNR RAFT enabled using podman containers.

+**NOTE:** SNR RAFT Feature is available only for Oracle 23c RDBMS and Oracle 23c GSM version.

 ### Deploy Sharded Database with User Defined Sharding